 It shouldn't be used too much however; if boredom sets in it is unlikely to be useful at all.

-We'll look at some ways of making drilling more creative, productive and fun for students.
+In Drilling 2 we'll look at some ways of making drilling more creative, productive and fun for students.